 It seems likely that FinCEN will revisit other AML/CFT rulemakings issued during the Biden administration, such as the final rule imposing reporting obligations for residential real estate transactions[7] and the July 2024 proposed rule that would amend AML/CFT program requirements for financial institutions regulated under the Bank Secrecy Act (BSA).[8]

-Implications of the announcement
+Implications of the delay

 In August 2024, FinCEN issued the Investment Adviser Rule (discussed in our client update), which would, effective January 1, 2026, extend the AML/CFT compliance program and suspicious activity reporting requirements of the BSA to certain registered investment advisers and exempt reporting advisers (collectively, covered advisers).
 In May 2024, FinCEN and the SEC also issued (but never finalized) the Proposed CIP Rule that would have required covered advisers to establish written CIPs as part of their AML/CFT compliance programs.
 The Investment Adviser Rule itself was over two decades in the making, as FinCEN first proposed AML/CFT regulations for the investment adviser sector in 2002, and finalizing the regulations had been a priority of Treasury and FinCEN under the prior administration.[9]